r-fukutoku/CS_Data_Visualization/index.md

 The types of visualizations:
 - **A hexbin plot of popularity in log10 vs vote_average**: the hexbin plot bins the individual movie points by where they fall on the plot, and shows areas of high density and resolves the data.
 - **A strip plot of vote count vs vote average**: all movies were separated into three categories based on their vote average - low: 0≤x<4, middle: 4≤x<8, high: 8≤x≤10.
-Each movie is a plot point.
-(The size of plot regarding the vertical axis, vote count, is different between 1941-1960 plot and 2001-2020 plot to examine their trends).
+Each movie is a plot point. _(The plot scale of the vertical axis, vote count, is different between 1941-1960 plot and 2001-2020 plot for the sake of comparison.)_
 - **A strip plot of vote count vs popularity**: all movies were separated into three categories based on their popularity - low: 0≤x<10, middle: 10≤x<15, high: 15≤x for 2001-2020, and low: 0≤x<20, middle: 20≤x<100, high: 100≤x for 2001-2020; the separations were adjusted for the better visualizations for the comparison purpose.
-Each movie is a plot point.
-(The size of plot regarding the vertical axis, vote count, is different between 1941-1960 plot and 2001-2020 plot to examine their trends).
+Each movie is a plot point. _(The plot scale of the vertical axis, vote count, is different between 1941-1960 plot and 2001-2020 plot for the sake of comparison.)_

 ## Results